Gardening That Grows With Me

 In 2004 we purchased a little over 2 acres in the country in Southern Ontario.
 My garden has taken many twists and turns since then and I have made many discoveries along the way.
 My blog is a simple record of how our garden landscape has changed over the years.
 I also post our family recipes, something I can refer to easily and share among family and friends.

 I post here for my own garden record.
-You’ll never see any ads and I don’t worry if the pages show up in google.
+It’s my garden journal and bullet journal of to-do lists and goals.
 If you manage to stumble upon a page or two, I hope you enjoy a little of what is here.

 Category: Let's Talk Recipes